openstack-archive/fuel-plugin-nsxv/doc/test/source/test_suite_system.rst

     10. Attach SG_2 to VMs.
     11. ssh from VM_1 to VM_2 and vice verse.
     12. Delete custom rules from SG_1 and SG_2.
-    13. Check ping and ssh arent available from VM_1 to VM_2  and vice versa.
+    13. Check ping and ssh aren't available from VM_1 to VM_2  and vice verse.
     14. Add Ingress rule for ICMP protocol to SG_1.
     15. Add Ingress rule for SSH protocol to SG_2.
     16. Check ping between VM_1 and VM_2 and vice verse.